 (c) refuse the application.

-76. Form of licence for animal welfare societies
+76. Duration of licence

-A licence issued to a society or other body pursuant to section 26F of the Act shall be in the form of Form No. 18 and shall be valid for a period of 2 years from the date of issue.
+A licence issued under section 26F of the Act is valid for 2 years from the date on which it is issued unless it is revoked by the Board before the expiration of that period.

-[Regulation 76 amended in Gazette 24 Dec 1993 p.
-6797.]
+[Regulation 76 inserted in Gazette 20 Mar 2007 p.
+1028.]

-77. Form of application for renewal of licence

-An application for the renewal of a licence shall be in the form of Form No. 17.
+[77.
+Repealed in Gazette 20 Mar 2007 p.
+1028.]

 78. Licence to be displayed

 A licence issued in accordance with section 26F of the Act shall be displayed in a prominent place in the premises of the society or other body so licensed.